-- 1. Capitalized terms used in this Statement of Claim have the meanings indicated below: - (a) "Class" and "Class Members" means - (i) all individuals in Canada who have had Significant Exposure to Roundup; and, - (ii) all individuals in Canada who are the living spouse, child, grandchild, parent, grandparent, or sibling of a Non-Hodgkin's Lymphoma Class Member; - (b) "Non-Hodgkin's Lymphoma Class Member" means any Class Member who has been diagnosed with Non-Hodgkin's lymphoma; - (c) "EPA" means the United States' Environmental Protection Agency; - (d) "Glyphosate" means the active ingredient in Roundup products; - (e) "IARC" means the International Agency for Research on Cancer, the specialized cancer agency of the World Health Organization; - (f) "Monsanto" refers collectively to Monsanto Company and Monsanto Canada ULC; - (g) "PMRA" means Pest Management Regulatory Agency, a department of Health Canada; - (h) "Roundup" means any glyphosate-based herbicide product manufactured, marketed, distributed and/or sold by any one of the Defendants, regardless of whether it was marketed with the "Roundup" branding; - (i) "Significant Exposure" means use application of or exposure to Roundup on more than two or more occasions in a 12-month period and more than 10 occasions in a lifetime, where the total volume of Roundup exceeded 500 millilitres during at least one of those occasions.
+- 1. Capitalized terms used in this Statement of Claim have the meanings indicated below: - (a) "Class" and "Class Members" means - (i) all individuals in Canada who (a) had Significant Exposure to Roundup prior to December 8, 2023, and (b) were diagnosed with non-Hodgkin's lymphoma after their Significant Exposure but before December 8, 2023 ("Non-Hodgkin's Lymphoma Class Member"); and, - (ii) all individuals in Canada who are the living spouse, child, grandchild, parent, grandparent, or sibling of a Non-Hodgkin's Lymphoma Class Member; - (b) "EPA" means the United States' Environmental Protection Agency; - (c) "Glyphosate" means the active ingredient in Roundup products; - (d) "IARC" means the International Agency for Research on Cancer, the specialized cancer agency of the World Health Organization; - (e) "Monsanto" refers collectively to Monsanto Company and Monsanto Canada ULC; - (f) "PMRA" means Pest Management Regulatory Agency, a department of Health Canada; - (g) "Roundup" means any glyphosate-based herbicide product manufactured, marketed, distributed and/or sold by any one of the Defendants, regardless of whether it was marketed with the "Roundup" branding; - (h) "Significant Exposure" means application of Roundup on more than two occasions in a 12-month period and more than 10 occasions in a lifetime.